kubeshop/testkube/docs/docs/contributing/development/crds.md

 ## Executors

 Executors are Testkube-specific test runners.
-There are a list of predefined Executors coming with Testkube.
+There are predefined Executors avialable in Testkube.
 You can also write your own custom Testkube Executor using [this guide](https://kubeshop.github.io/testkube/executor-custom/).

 ```yaml title="Example:"
 apiVersion: executor.testkube.io/v1